Module One - Intuition, Intention & motivation

 water your seed

-THE IMPORTANCE OF KNOWING YOURSELF
+THE IMPORTANCE OF truly KNOWING YOURSELF

 attachment - Non-attachment - detachment